Affiliate disclosure: SetupRanked earns a commission on qualifying purchases. Prices were verified at time of writing and may change.

 Pros

-- 98% DCI-P3 and factory Calman-verified color — top tier for accuracy
+- 98% DCI-P3 and factory Calman-verified color accuracy out of the box

 Cons

-- Flat panel means no ultrawide immersion benefit from curvature
+- Flat panel means you miss the immersion benefit of a curve

-- Aimed at creators — some remote workers may not need this level of accuracy
+- Aimed at creators — more accuracy than most remote workers need

 LG 38WP85C-W